opencontext/arches-package-manage/README.md

   1. Branch `v6-local` for deplopying Arches v6.x on a local machine (no Nginx or Apache web server)
   2. Branch `local` for deplopying Arches v7.x on a local machine (no Nginx or Apache web server)

-In setting up Arches via Docker, be sure to make a directory called `arches_data` that is a SIBLING directory as the `arches-via-docker` directory (git repo) as so:
+In setting up Arches via Docker, be sure to make a directory called `arches_data` that is a SIBLING of the `arches-via-docker` directory (git repo) as so:

 ```
   /my_stuff/